RupertAvery/PSXPackager/README.md

 PSXPackager is a port of the `popstation-md` C source to C#.

-There is a command-line executable and a GUI available.
+There is a command-line executable (Windows/Linux/OSX) and a Windows-only GUI available.

-The GUI allows you to process several images in a queue.
+The GUI allows you to select and process several images in a queue (Batch mode).

 Feel free to take the Popstation library and use it as you like.